vedxyz/discord-vedbot/README.md

 ## To do

+- [ ] Switch to PostgreSQL for dynamic data, keep static in config.json
-- [ ] Add role commands for the CS server
+- [ ] Add meal menu commands through `xpdf`'s `pdftotext`
-- [x] Mizyaz module needs to be less destructive with its handling of messages
+- [ ] Integrate CI/CD
+- [ ] Unit testing
+- [ ] Improve PM2 workflow
 - [ ] The reaction role picker needs an overhaul
+- [x] Add role commands for the CS server
+- [x] `mizyaz` module needs to be less destructive with its handling of messages
-- [x] atpics module needs a command to self-set pics, and also should support non-discord-cdn links if possible
+- [x] `atpics` module needs a command to self-set pics, and also should support non-discord-cdn links if possible
-- [x] guildjoinleave module should tag relevant users without sending them a mention?
+- [x] `guildjoinleave` module should tag relevant users without sending them a mention?
 - [x] Add readme and license files